shobhit/mac-setup/README.md

 but first make sure that there is a `~/.ssh` directory on your computer.

 Above command will create a private key (`id_rsa`) and public key (`id_rsa.pub`) in `~/.ssh` directory.
-Next add your newly created SSH key to the ssh-agent to be able to manage your keys.
+Next, add your newly created SSH key to the ssh-agent to be able to manage your keys.

 ```shell
 $ ssh-add <path to private key>